nflorez228/IBIO4680/01-Linux/Readme.md

 ## SSH - Server Connection

-1. The ssh command lets us connect to a remote machine identified by SERVER (either a name that can be resolved by the DNS, or an ip address), as the user _*vision*_.
+1. The ssh command lets us connect to a remote machine identified by SERVER (either a name that can be resolved by the DNS, or an ip address), as the user USER (**vision** in our case).
 The second command allows us to copy files between systems (you will get the actual login information in class).

    ```bash